Ethan Chislett: Port Vale

 On 3 July 2023, Chislett signed for League One side Port Vale on a two-year deal, and was hailed by manager Andy Crosby as "an incredible asset".
 He scored two goals on his home debut at Vale Park, a 3–2 victory over Fleetwood Town in the EFL Cup on 8 August; his first was described in The Sentinel as a "wonderful flighted shot from the edge of the penalty area" and the second was a diving header.
 The first goal won him the competition's goal of the round award.
 On 16 December, he scored his first career hat-trick in a 3–2 win over Wigan Athletic, showing the end product that had previously been lacking in what was statistically the club's most effective player by the mid-season stage.
 The performance saw him named as the League One Player of the Week.
 Having been dropped by new manager Darren Moore, Chislett won back his first-team place to help the Vale to record back-to-back wins at the end of March.
 He scored eleven goals from midfield, though could not prevent the club from being relegated at the end of the 2023–24 season.

 On 7 September 2024, he scored in a 4–1 win at Newport County and was subsequently named in the EFL League Two Team of the Week.
 He was away on compassionate leave in January following a family bereavement and was subject to offers on transfer deadline day, which the club rejected.
 He was released upon the expiry of his contract at the end of the 2024–25 promotion-winning season.

 Kaizer Chiefs

 On 1 July 2025, Chislett returned to his home country to sign a three-year deal with South African Premiership club Kaizer Chiefs.
 His agent said that he rejected a formal offer from Motherwell in the Scottish Premiership to join the Chiefs.
+He missed the first half of the 2025–26 season due to injury.
+He said in April that he needed to start scoring for the club, though felt he was getting into good positions already.